yujinghua/diss_supp_material/Unit_test_spec_dllSymmetryEncrypt.md

-# Unit Test Specification of OpenSSL_CAPL_Sec.dll Functions - 1
+# Unit Test Specification of the Interface "dllSymmetryEncrypt"

 (Note: ciphertext is in HEX, plaintext is in ASCII)